 - Need: Include a description of need in the specific service area.
 Include rates of incidence, mortality, and screening in the service area compared to overall Texas rates.
 Describe barriers, plans to overcome these barriers, and the priority population to be served. - Overall Project Strategy: Describe the project and how it will address the identified need.
-Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the priority population. - Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) to be reached and people (public and/or professionals) to be served. - Significance and Impact: Explain how the proposed project, if successful, will have a unique and major impact on cancer prevention and control for the population proposed to be served and for the state of Texas.
+Clearly explain what the project is and what it will specifically do, including the services to be provided and the process/system for delivery of services and outreach to the priority population.

+- Specific Goals: State specifically the overall goals of the proposed project; include the estimated overall numbers of people (public and/or professionals) reached and people (public and/or professionals) served. - Innovation: Describe the creative components of the proposed project and how it differs from current programs or services being provided. - Significance and Impact: Explain how the proposed project, if successful, will have a unique and major impact on cancer prevention and control for the population proposed to be served and for the state of Texas.

-4.4.2.
-Goals and Objectives (download template)
+4.3.2.
+Goals and Objectives